-When ordering long term NG resources, each state has identified a single dispatch center and state
+When ordering long term NG resources, each state has identified a single dispatch center and state liaison who will coordinate and serve as the liaison/contact for any request for Guard assets.

 IDAHO: All units in Idaho will order through the Boise Interagency Dispatch Center (BDC) utilizing established dispatch channels.
-BDC will work with the IDL duty officer and the GBCG contact for notification and mobilization of NG resources.
+BDC will coordinate with the IDL State Duty Officer and the IDL GBCG Representative for notification and mobilization of NG resources.
 The ordering dispatch center will then notify GBCC regarding the order.
-BDC will contact the IDL Fire Bureau Duty Officer to place the order.
+BDC will coordinate with the IDL State Duty Officer to place the order.